 Which is a corrosion inhibitor?

-In oil and gas exploration and production, chemical & petrochemical industries, petroleum refineries, water treatment industries, heavy manufacturing, and product additive industries, corrosion inhibitors are considered as the first line of defense.
-Corrosion Inhibitors do not react with the fluid and can be applied in-situ without causing any significant disruption to the process.
+In oil and gas exploration and production, chemical & petrochemical industries, petroleum refineries, water treatment industries, heavy manufacturing, and product additive industries, corrosion inhibitors are considered the first line of defense.
+Corrosion Inhibitors do not react with the fluid and can be applied in situ without causing any significant disruption to the process.
 To decrease the corrosion rate, Corrosion inhibitors affect any one of the four components of a corrosion cell (anode, cathode, electrolyte, and electronic conductor).
-The main mechanism on which most of the corrosion inhibitors work is adsorption.
+The main mechanism on which most corrosion inhibitors work is adsorption.

 Types Of Corrosion Inhibitors

 Corrosion inhibitors can be classified based on the working mechanism, environment, and operating mode.

 A. Depending on the mechanism or electrode process, corrosion inhibitors are classified as follows:

 - Anodic Inhibitor

 B. Based on the environment, corrosion inhibitors are of the following types:

 - Acidic environment inhibitors

 - Inorganic inhibitors (Example: As2O3, Sb2O3)